GSA/search.digitalgov.gov/_posts/2013-08-20-site-overview.md

 ## Top Queries

 Reports on the top 10 searches done by searchers on your site.
+If you don't have any queries, you'll see a message that there aren't enough query data available.
 These typically don't require any action as they don't change much from day-to-day.

 ## Top Clicked URLs

 Reports on the top 10 pages that were clicked thru by searchers on your search results page.
+If you don't have any queries, you'll see a message that there aren't enough click data available.
 These typically don't require any action as they don't change much from day-to-day.

 ## Trending URLs

-Reports on the top 10 changing URLs that were *visited by users on your website*.
+If there are any pages that are trending, they'll appear here.
+Reports on up to the top 10 changing URLs that were *visited by users on your website*.

 Use this report to identify newly popular pages on your website.
 Investigate why pages are trending, if the reason is not immediately apparent.